Beyond the Starobinsky model after ACT: Conclusions and Discussions

-These findings demonstrate that even small cubic deformations of the Starobinsky model can alleviate tensions with current CMB data while simultaneously placing nontrivial constraints on the reheating phase.
+Our results demonstrate that even small cubic deformations of the Starobinsky model can alleviate tensions with current CMB data while simultaneously placing nontrivial constraints on the reheating phase.
 We emphasize that our analysis remains strictly within the $f(R)$ framework based on the Ricci scalar.
 Nonetheless, extensions involving higher-curvature invariants, such as Gauss–Bonnet terms (e.g.~\cite{Koh:2023zgn}), remain interesting alternatives for future investigation.